deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Agent-For-Document-Comparison.md

 ## Building the Agent

 This sample uses a single agent which can access the two tools described.
-The goal is for the agent to prompt for the System Integrator coding standard document, use the tool to convert it to markdown, then use generative AI to make a comparison to the In-House coding standards.
+The goal is for the agent to prompt for the system integrator coding standard document, use the tool to convert it to markdown, then use generative AI to make a comparison to the software company's coding standards.
 This agent could be created using the Agent Builder UI, but we will use the ADK and a yaml file.

 In the folder `agents` add the following yaml file, `coding_standards_comparison_agent.yaml`: